jamiepine/prismix/readme.md

 ```

 ## Example
 Let's go over how Prismix merges schemas.
-We'll keep it simple here and start with two schemas, but they need to relate to each other.
+We'll keep it simple with two schemas that need to relate to each other.

 ## `base.prisma`